It’s hard not to notice the semantic confusion arriving in the slipstream of the Scottish referendum.

 Democracy of universal suffrage, on the other hand, was put forth as a battering ram of modernity designed to smash traditional polity to smithereens.
 Its ubiquitous stratagem is reversing the vector of power.

-If in the past power was vectored from centre to periphery, in misnamed democracies it infinitely gravitates the other way.
+If in the past power was vectored from periphery to centre, in misnamed democracies it infinitely gravitates the other way.
 Thus George III, against whom his American subjects rebelled, never possessed even a modicum of the power wielded by Barack Obama.
 Louis XIV may have said l’état, c’est moi, but he was politically impotent compared to François Hollande.

 National self-determination is another arrow in the quiver of modernity, and it too is aimed at the heart of traditional order.